Franne Golde

 Francine Golde, better known as Franne Golde or Frannie Golde, is an American songwriter, musician, singer and writer.
-She's a two time Songwriters Hall Of Fame nominee, a Grammy nominee and her songs have appeared on more than 100 million records sold worldwide.
+Her songs have appeared on more than 100 million records sold worldwide.
 Golde has received BMI awards for singles with The Pussycat Dolls "Stickwitu", Randy Travis's "A Man Ain't Made of Stone", The Kinleys' "Somebody's Out There Watching" from the Touched by an Angel soundtrack, Selena's "Dreaming of You", Heart's "Secret", Jody Watley's "Don't You Want Me" and "Nightshift" by the Commodores, which also won a Grammy for Best R&B Performance by a Duo or Group and received a Grammy nomination for Song of the Year.
-Most recently, Golde was nominated to The Songwriter's Hall Of Fame and Bruce Springsteen covered Nightshift on his Only The Strong Survive album.
-She started her own clothing line known for creating "The Original Magic Pant" in August 2016.

 Biography

 Early career

-Early in her career, Golde found a home away from home in a rented studio at Chess Records in Chicago.
+Early in her career, Golde found a home away from home in a rented studio at the Chess Records in Chicago.
 Her teachers were the R&B artists, producers and songwriters who recorded there and took Golde under their wing.
-She soon formed her first band, Frannie, Zoey, with J.D., which received local acclaim, and later went solo and began recording for Atlantic and later Epic/Portrait.
+She soon formed her first band, Frannie, Zoey, with J.D., which received local acclaim, and she began recording for Atlantic and later Epic/Portrait.

 In the early 1970s, Golde began writing with songwriter Carole Bayer Sager, who introduced her to Richard Perry.
-He was impressed with Golde and convinced her to move to Los Angeles and signed her to his publishing company Braintree Music.
-Soon after Diana Ross cut "Gettin' Ready for Love", the first song Golde co-wrote with Tom Snow, under her new deal with Perry.
-The Top 10 international hit graced Ross album, Baby It's Me.
+He was impressed with Golde, convinced her to move to Los Angeles, and signed her to his publishing company Braintree Music.
+Soon after, Diana Ross cut "Gettin' Ready for Love", the first song Golde co-wrote with Tom Snow, under her new deal with Perry.
+The top-10 international hit graced Ross' album Baby It's Me.

-Golde also wrote the Dennis Edwards/Siedah Garrett duet, "Don't Look Any Further" with Dennis Lambert and Duane Hitchings, which has since become one of the most frequently sampled tracks by rappers and dance artists internationally, including Snoop Dogg, TLC, Tupac Shakur, Junior M.A.F.I.A. with Notorious B.I.G., Lauryn Hill and M People, who recorded the song and made it a hit for the fourth time in the UK.
-Saxophonist Dave Koz gave it a jazz interpretation on Lucky Man and Michelin Tires tapped it for commercial advertising.
+Golde also wrote the Dennis Edwards/Siedah Garrett duet "Don't Look Any Further" with Dennis Lambert and Duane Hitchings, which has since become one of the most frequently sampled tracks by rappers and dance artists internationally, including Snoop Dogg, TLC, Tupac Shakur, Junior M.A.F.I.A. with Notorious B.I.G., Lauryn Hill, and M People, who recorded the song and made it a hit for the fourth time in the UK.
+Saxophonist Dave Koz gave it a jazz interpretation on Lucky Man, and Michelin Tires used it for commercial advertising.